 I'm Niamh, mum to Fay and Luke and a creative director of my own design company.
 I set up Designers Ink almost two decades ago and since then we have had good days, bad days, and those want-to-run-away days!

 I have been lucky enough to have designed some well know brands such as Munster Rugby and Kildare GAA and went on to win national and international awards for some of those branding projects.
-This led me to restoring a 300-year-old building and turning it into an office, a project that became a labour of love that I undertook with my husband as the business expanded.
+This led me to restoring a 300-year-old building and turning it into an office, a project that became a labour of love that I undertook as the business expanded.

 Each role has taught me important life lessons - but one invaluable lesson I have learned is that life is moving quickly and sometimes we all need to slow down.
 Recognizing the need to slow down is crucial.
 Learning how to is the hard part.